muktadirmaashif/neovim-config/README.md

 Refer to the [lazynvim documentation](https://lazyvim.github.io/installation) to get started.
 ## Points to be noded

-* Don't forget to install lua programming language and any nerd font you like.
+* Don't forget to install [lua]{https://www.lua.org/download.html} and any [nerd font](https://www.nerdfonts.com/font-downloads) you like.
 Then in your terminal of choice, select that font as default.
 Otherwise the icons won't be visible.

 P.S.
 I like to alias vi='vim'.